 So should you reveal hurtful secrets?

 In recovery and life in general, it’s important to walk with integrity, so if you are holding onto secrets you're feeling guilty about, perhaps it’s time to think about coming clean.
 It might be awkward and a bit scary, but you’ll also be able to breathe much easier and sleep better at night once it all gets resolved.
+This is a vital component of relapse prevention.
 Your recovery is important, so if making a confession will help you feel better, then feel free to do so.